 It’s no secret that raising your chickens, whether for eggs, meat or both, can be an expensive undertaking.
 Some of us may have started our chicken-keeping adventure with the thought of saving money on grocery store eggs and/or meat but quickly figured out it is hard to compete with the mass production prices.
 You may be like me and hesitate to calculate how much you have spent on your flock, for fear of sticker shock!
 As with most things in life, the easiest or cheapest is rarely the most satisfying, so we work our chicken keeping into our budget.
 With that being said, there are many ways you can keep costs low.
 Below I have provided some budget-friendly hacks that I have utilized with my own flock.

-Chicken keepers are creative people, and I’m sure there are many other cost-cutting measures that could be added to this list.
+Chicken keepers are creative people, and I’m sure many other cost-cutting measures could be added to this list.
 Please share in the comments your own money-saving hacks!

 Related Posts You Might Like

 A muddy poultry run is a messy inconvenience, a safety issue, and a health risk for your flock.
 Read our tips for how to fix a muddy run!

 Discover signs of potential aggression in roosters and effective tips to curb it.
 Find recommendations for friendly rooster breeds and learn how to handle aggression.